stickfigure3/Canvas-to-Google-Calander-Addon/README.md

-Akash and Adam created to this wonderful application (+ Keshav)
+Akash and Adam created this wonderful application